double16/pet-store/docs/Bower.md

 [Gradle](http://gradle.org) (and other build systems) have done a good job of managing classpath dependencies.
 They are effective at pulling new versions of packages to get bug fixes, et al and including dependencies in packaging.
 JavaScript, stylesheets and the like also have tools to manage dependencies but are not first class citizens with classpath dependencies.
-[Bower](http://bower.io) is one tool that handles dependencies like JavaScript and stylesheets (and others as well).
+[Bower](http://bower.io) is one tool that handles dependencies like JavaScript and stylesheets.
 This post will show you a way to leverage Bower to manage those dependencies using Gradle tasks.

 There are other solutions that handle the dependency problem.
 For example, there are [Grails](http://grails.org) plugins for a few popular